iArcanic/car-learning/engines/internal-combustion-cycle.md

 - **Piston** is connected to the **crankshaft** by a **connecting rod**.
   - As the crankshaft spins, the cycle starts each time.
+  - When a piston travel to the end of its range, up or down, its a stroke.
-- Steps of the cycle:
+- Steps of the four stroke cycle:
   - 1: The piston starts at the top.
     - Intake valve opens.
     - Piston moves down.